French Toilets

 This is the toilet in a room at their hotel in Cergy-Pontoise, just outside Paris.

-Toilet in a brasserie in southern France.
-An upscale squatter at a brasserie in Béziers, France, along the Canal du Midi.
+This upscale squatter is found in a brasserie in Béziers, along the Canal du Midi.

 It's much cleaner this way!

-The toilet at the restaurant La 7eme Vague (The 7th Wave) in Port Cassafieres, France.
+The toilet is at the beach-side restaurant La 7eme Vague (The 7th Wave) in Port Cassafieres, near Béziers.

 As commonly found in Europe, the flushing control is a tank-top split button allowing you to select just enough for #1 or a full flush for #2.

-At left is Chartres Cathedral.
-At right is the rather dingy toilet in the nearby underground parking facility.
+First, you see Chartres Cathedral.
+Then you see the rather dingy toilet in the nearby underground parking facility.

 Really it's un établissement public de stationnement, but the creeping English invasion of terminology has recently led to the increased use of the term «le parking».

-At least «le skid-mark» has not yet elbowed its way into French.
+At least the term «le skid-mark» has not yet elbowed its way into French.

 As discussed on the Squat or Sit page, brasseries in Paris often have just a squat toilet.